mshimshon/SwizzleV/README.md

 It enables seamless management of transient ViewModel instances with built-in duplication and memory leaks prevention.
 SwizzleV combines the best of dependency injection, scoped lifetimes, and local component state without the common pitfalls of singletons.

+**SwizzleV is an essential for any clean architecture blazor based front-end**.

 ## Features

 - Transparent ViewModel caching with `WeakReference` to avoid redundant instances